Rancho Tehama, California

 Rancho Tehama, also known as the Rancho Tehama Reserve, is an unincorporated community in Tehama County, California, United States.
 As of the 2020 census, the population of the community and nearby areas was 1,572.
 The lightly populated rural, remote community has large lots where some residents farm olives, walnuts and almonds.

 History

 2017 shooting spree

 During a shooting spree on November 13–14, five people were killed and eighteen others were injured at eight separate crime scenes, including an elementary school.
 Ten people suffered bullet wounds and eight were cut by flying glass caused by the gunfire.
 The gunman, Kevin Janson Neal, died by suicide after a Corning police officer rammed and stopped his stolen vehicle.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 11.8 sqmi, of which, 11.7 sqmi of it is land and 0.1 sqmi of it (0.66%) is water.
+According to the United States Census Bureau, the CDP has a total area of 11.8 sqmi, of which 11.7 sqmi is land and 0.1 sqmi (0.66%) is water.
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

 Rancho Tehama Airport, National Geographic Names Database feature ID 1653862, is located at in the same vicinity as other references to the community.